 46. A Malfoy’s close connection with the school is brought to an end.

 48. The climax and/or its aftermath is accompanied by Phoenix Song.

 I rather suspect that there are more of these, but I will leave those to someone else to dig out.

 Well that’s enough to confirm the hypothesis for me.
-I think I have ample reason to feel justified in my confidence of expecting Book 7 to reflect and echo elements of Book 3.
-We just do not know which elements.
+I thought I had ample reason to feel justified in my confidence of expecting Book 7 to reflect and echo at least some elements of Book 3.
+We just did not know which elements.

 So long as we are at it, let’s consider Book 7, and think back to Book 3: